-Girl at the Gate
+Girl at the Fence

 ‘Girl at the Fence’ is created from approximately 3000 used postage stamps.
 It is varnished plus UV protection but must not be hung in direct sunlight.